Detecting Objects with Context-Likelihood Graphs and Graph Refinement: Method

-This experiment shows the potential of our graph formulation, irrespective of base object detectors, in the optimal setting.
+This experiment shows the potential of our context-likelihood graph, irrespective of base object detectors, in the optimal setting.
 However, we will not have access to ground truth during inference, which prevents us from reaching optimality in the above described fashion.
 The edge matrix $\edgeSet$ in Eq.~\eqref{eq:PTP} is a function of the class probability matrix, $P$ which in turn is generated from feature vector set $\nodeSet$.
 The optimal solution $\edgeSet_{GT}$ lies in the joint distribution space of $(\nodeSet,\edgeSet)$.
-In order to sample an optimal edge matrix, we need to learn this joint distribution.
-In the following section, we propose an energy-based framework to model this distribution and obtain a refined graph representation.
+In order to sample a refined context-likelihood graph, we need to learn the joint distribution, for which we propose an energy-based method in the following section.

-\subsection{Energy-based Graph Refinement}
+\subsection{Energy-Based Graph Refinement}

 Before detailing our graph refinement approach, we first provide a brief background on energy-based models.